Welcome to The Heights

 Use zip code 77008.

 The Heights is one of Houston's most historical areas with origins dating back to 1891.
 The land was developed to attract people who did not want to live in the denser city.
 It was one of the first master planned communities in Texas.
-Following World War 2, the area went into decline but has seen a huge revival since the 1990's and was no.4 in the Top 10 big city neighborhoods in 2013.
+Following World War 2, the area went into decline but has seen a huge revival since the 1990's and currently enjoys a status of being one of the most popular neighborhoods inside the 610 loop.

-The Heights is bordered by I10 to the North, 610 to the South, Shepherd to the West and North Main and Studemont to the East.
+The Greater Heights area is bordered by I10 to the South, 610 to the North, Shepherd to the West and North Main and Studemont to the East.

 Population, Location and Commute

 The area has seen a huge revival with old cottages being demolished or renovated.
+Stunning, farmhouse style, two story homes are common.
 But in keeping with the area charm, homes in the Historic Heights district have had to comply with strict building design requirements.
 You'll therefore see streets lined with with southern style homes, clad with all colors of hardy plank siding with large breezy porches.
 Older cottages dot the neighborhood, with some having seen beautiful renovations.

 Townhomes are also springing up but are in greater concentration West of Shepherd in Shady Acres.